Toronto - Thousand Islands - Ottawa - Montreal (661 km)

 Built for the 1976 Summer Olympic Games, the Olympic Tower offers stunning views of Montreal.
 Standing imperially over the Olympic Park, the Olympic tower slants at a 30 degree incline, and is the tallest inclined tower in the

 Admission (Optional): Adult C$24; Child (5-17 yrs) C$12

 One of the unique features of the Montreal Olympic Stadium is its inclined tower.
 The observatory that sits atop the tower offers a bird's-eye view of the city.

 Olympic Stadium is a multi-purpose stadium in Canada, located at Olympic Park of Montreal.
 Built in the mid-1970s as the main venue for the 1976 Summer Olympics, it is nicknamed "The Big O", a reference to both its name and to the doughnut-shape of the permanent component of the stadium's roof.

 Standard Hotel: Toronto Don Valley Hotel & Suites or Park Inn By Radisson or similar

 Deluxe Hotel: Sheraton Parkway Toronto North Hotel & Suites or similar

 Breakfast: Included (2 for each room)

-Today we will visit Niagara Falls, ON and see an IMAX Movie.
-Guests can take optional Skylon Tower to overlook the splendid falls or Hornblower Niagara Cruise at own expenses.
-We will also visit and taste the famous Canadian ice wine.
-At the end of the day, we will return to the Toronto airport for dropoff.
-Please see "Departure and Return Details" for more information.
+Today, we will visit Niagara Falls to see the IMAX Movie.
+Guests can take an optional excursion to the Skylon Tower to overlook the falls or go on a Hornblower Cruise at their own expense.
+At the end of the day, we will return to Toronto.

 Niagara Falls Canada, ON